What is Proposition 65?

-It means that the Manufacturer issuing the warning believes that one or more listed chemicals is present in its product, even if it is only present in trace quantities.
+It means that the Manufacturer issuing the warning believes that one or more listed chemicals are present in its product, even if it is only present in trace quantities.
 ThermOmegaTech® has chosen to label all of its products.
 We use language approved by the State of California as follows:

-WARNING: This product can expose you to chemicals, for example lead, nickel, acrylonitrile, which are known to the State of CA to cause cancer, birth defects, or reproductive harm.
+WARNING: This product can expose you to chemicals, for example, lead, nickel, acrylonitrile, which are known to the State of CA to cause cancer, birth defects, or reproductive harm.
 For more information, go to www.P65Warnings.ca.gov

 What is the Proposition 65 list?

-The list contains a wide range of naturally occurring and synthetic chemicals that are known to cause cancer, birth defects or other forms of reproductive harm.
+The list contains a wide range of naturally occurring and synthetic chemicals that are known to cause cancer, birth defects, or other forms of reproductive harm.
 They include additives or ingredients in pesticides, common household products, food, or drugs.
-They can also be chemicals used in manufacturing and construction including many metals and plastics, dyes, solvents or byproducts of chemical processes, such as motor vehicle exhaust.
+They can also be chemicals used in manufacturing and construction including many metals and plastics, dyes, solvents, or byproducts of chemical processes, such as motor vehicle exhaust.

 The list contains information on the chemical, the type of toxicity, its listing mechanism, CAS Number, the date it was listed, and any safe harbor level.